Meet An Adoptable Dog

 Special Needs: Sprocket is neutered, up to date on vaccines and heartworm negative.

-How do I act when I first meet new people: Sprocket can be a bit protective of his space, and when meeting new people, he may bark or bare his teeth if you enter his "territory."
-However, once he’s away from his run, he’s friendly and quick to warm up to you.
+How do I act when I first meet new people: Sprocket can be a bit protective of his space, and when meeting new people, he may bark a little if you enter his "territory."
+However, once he’s away from his crate, he’s friendly, outgoing, and quick to warm up to you.
 With a little patience, you’ll quickly see his affectionate and playful side.

 Tips and Tidbits: Sprocket was originally found as a stray back in 2022.
 At the time, it was estimated he was 3ish years old.
 We celebrate Sprocket's birthday 11/6/2019.